-Did you know many behavior changes in older dogs are the result of a medical condition?
+But did you know many of these behavior changes result from a medical condition?

-Not only can this lead to a condition worsening so much that it is no longer treatable, but it’s likely your dog is living in pain, and that is never acceptable.
+Not only can this worsen a condition so much that it is no longer treatable, but your dog is likely living in pain, which is never acceptable.

-Let’s take a look at some common behavior changes and what to do about them.
+Let’s look at common behavioral changes in older dogs and what to do about them.

 Separation Anxiety